 - Complete the online enrollment process.
 Online enrollment is a quick and easy process.
 To get started, select the “Enroll Now” button at the top of this page.

 - EZ Enrollment.
 Complete the simplified Multnomah EZ Enrollment/Participation Agreement.
 You’ll provide some basic information about yourself, choose your deferral amount, and designate your Plan beneficiary.
 Your contributions will automatically be invested in one of the Plan’s Target Date Funds, (based on your date of birth), as designated by the County.
 To request a Multnomah EZ Enrollment kit or change your investments once you are enrolled, contact Voya’s local Portland office for assistance at (503) 937-0378 or toll-free at (800) 238-6281.
 You can also change your investments by logging into your account on this website.

-Important Information: Variable investment options are considered long-term investments designed for retirement purposes.
-Money taken from the plan will be taxed as ordinary income in the year the money is distributed.
-Account values fluctuate with market conditions and when redeemed, the principal may be worth more or less than the amount originally invested.
+Mutual funds within the retirement program are considered long-term investments designed for retirement purposes.
+Money distributed will be taxed as ordinary income in the year the money is received.
+Account values fluctuate with market conditions and, when surrendered, the principal may be worth more or less than its original amount invested.

 Not FDIC/NCUA/NCUSIF Insured I Not a Deposit of a Bank/Credit Union I May Lose Value I Not Bank/Credit Union Guaranteed I Not Insured by Any Federal Government Agency